mderrick/grunt-fontello-react/readme.md

 );
 ```

 Want to see a demo?
-Then see below o how to run the development build.
+Then see below on how to run the development build.

 ### Development